Los Angeles Basin Geological Society Student Educational Scholarship

 In the last couple of years, LABGS has established a scholarship program in conjunction with the PSAAPG Educational Foundation.
 This scholarship program is to assist undergraduate and graduate students in the geological and earth sciences within our regional area with their educational needs.

-• Current student in good standing in the California public college system in LABGS sphere of influence ie. CSU-LB, LA, SD; UCLA, UCI etc. The sphere of influence of LABGS is Los Angeles County, Orange County, Riverside County and San Diego County.
+• Current student in good standing in the California public college system in LABGS sphere of influence ie. CSU-LB, F, LA, SD; UCLA, UCI etc. The sphere of influence of LABGS is Los Angeles County, Orange County, Riverside County and San Diego County.

 • Student enrolled in a 4-year program leading to a BA or BS degree or in a Graduate program leading to a MS or Ph.D. degree with a student AAPG chapter or in the process of establishing a student AAPG chapter.

 • Student must have a ‘B’ average or above in the geological sciences or similar.

 Applications are Due to LABGS by March 26, 2018

 • Applications must be filed via the internet to firstname.lastname@example.org

 • An official or unofficial transcript must either accompany the application or be received by LABGS – scholarship chair, by March 26th.
 Transcripts may be e-mailed to email@example.com ; or ‘snail’ mailed to: